keithstric/nestjs-boilerplate/README.md

 * The following middleware already setup and configured
   * Request ID Generator (uuid)
   * Request Logger
-  * Populate the ALS values for every request
+  * Populate the Async Local Storage values for every request
 * Config Service looking at package.json and all environment variables
 * Abstract route service to allow for the placement of code that is executed for every type of request
 * [Compodoc](https://compodoc.app) Implementation